JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 ### 27 Mar 2022
 * *1 hour* Tried to fix references/understand why they are failing.
 Failed to find a reason - seems entirely random.
+* *0.6 hours*  Almost completed 6.1 'User Testing' - still need to discuss what makes a good testing session generally, and add REFERENCES.